denalistudio/playground/docs/docs.md

 # Docs

-Project documentation included right in the project folder.
+Project documentation with thorough explanations and more information included right in the project folder.

 |  name | description | people | created |
 |-|-|-|-|